'Too many children did not make it home': Anniversary of discovery at Canada's largest residential school

 "We know that many of our people still practice Catholicism.
 We all need to have faith, we all need to have hope, we all pray to the one creator, the one god."

-With files from CTV News Vancouver's Ben Miljure in Kamloops, B.C., and The Canadian Press
+With files from CTV News Vancouver's Ben Miljure in Kamloops, B.C., Lisa Steacy, and The Canadian Press

 If you are a former residential school student in distress, or have been affected by the residential school system and need help, you can contact the 24-hour Indian Residential Schools Crisis Line at 1-866-925-4419, or the Indian Residential School Survivors Society toll free line at 1-800-721-0066.